 Response

-Check that you get a 200 OK response and extract the value of the access_token member from the JSON response body.
-A response body prototype is:
+Check that you get a 200 OK response and extract the value of the access_token

-Decode the value of the access_token value.
+value.
 This provides a JWT structure.
 Optionally validate it (see above for JWT validation hints).
-Extract the value of the as_token member in the JWT payload.
-This value is called <as_token> in the following.
+Extract the value of the as_token

+header to HTTP requests to RS.
 Resource Server (RS) Security over CoAP

 Same as for HTTP communications.
 See above.